epfldata/sc-public/vector-dsl/README.md

 Vector Tutorial
 ===============

-As we discussed in development process, there are two main phases for defining an EDSL in Scala.
+As we discussed in the development process, there are two main phases for defining an EDSL in Scala.
 First, we should define an interpreter for the DSL in Scala.
 Second, a compiler should be defined for this DSL in Scala.
 The compiler definition involves defining IR nodes, optimizations and code generation for the given DSL.

 ## Vector Interpreter (Step 1)

 Defining an interpreter does not require Pardis compiler.
-In other words, its definition can be written standalone.
+In other words, its definition can be written standalone without any dependancy on SC.
 However, for overriding language constructs of Scala, we propose using Yin-Yang.
 This interpreter is defined as a project named as `vector-interpreter`.
 As we do not override any language feature of Scala, this project is not dependent on Yin-Yang.

-The `Vector` data-structure is implemented by defining the [corresponding class](https://github.com/epfldata/sc-examples/blob/master/vector-interpreter/src/main/scala/ch/epfl/data/vector/shallow/Vector.scala) for it.
-Different operations on this data-structure are defined as methods of this class. [`Step1`](https://github.com/epfldata/sc-examples/tree/master/vector-dsl/step-1) shows how to define `vector-interpreter` and the `Vector` class.
+The `Vector` data structure is implemented by defining the [corresponding class](step-1/vector-interpreter/src/main/scala/ch/epfl/data/vector/shallow/Vector.scala) for it.
+Different operations on this data-structure are defined as methods of this class. [`Step1`](step-1) shows how to define `vector-interpreter` and the `Vector` class.

 You can try out the `Vector` data structure in the Scala REPL as follows.
 Start sbt, enter `project vector-interpreter`, and then run `console`.
 Then enter, e.g.,
 ```scala